idsc-frazzoli/Control-Systems-I-2018/python_tutorials/README.md

 ```
 export PATH="\$PATH:/Users/{username}/anaconda/bin"
 ```
-Save the file, quit your terminal and restart it
+Save the file, quit your terminal and restart it.

     5. When you run python3 -V it should now return "Python 3.6.0"

 #### Using `apt-get` and `pip` (recommended for Linux)